Drug Detox: Side Effects, Risks, and Safety Tips

 General Timeline for Different Substances

-• Stimulants: Detox usually lasts about a week, but some symptoms can linger.
+• Opioids: Withdrawal symptoms generally last about a week, though some symptoms can linger.

 Can I Detox at Home?